-- 1) Artistic Performance and Production (on-campus venues): - Involvement in Augustana College Theatre productions (mainstage or studio) as director, designer, actor, technician, stage manager, or dramaturg.
-While work on the college productions is usually counted as part of the faculty member's teaching load, these are public performances, and as such they include a professional component that extends beyond the typical classroom role of teacher.
-Work that is formally reviewed by an external peer respondent will be given more weight in the consideration of tenure and promotion. - Involvement in on-campus theatre productions as an adviser, consultant, or coach in the candidate's area of expertise. - 2) Artistic Performance and Production (off-campus venues) - Involvement in off-campus theatrical productions as professional director, designer, actor, technician, choreographer, dramaturg or stage manager.
-Qualifying productions can be presented in a variety of venues including regional theatre, community theatre, or academic theatre at other institutions. - Involvement in off-campus productions as an adviser, consultant, or coach in the candidate's area of expertise. - 3) Writing and Research: - Academic texts, books, or chapters of books. - Articles published in journals. - Original plays or performance pieces. - Translations or adaptations of plays. - Book or performance reviews published in theatre journals. - Editing or refereeing for scholarly publications.
+1) Artistic Performance and Production (on-campus venues)

+- Involvement in Augustana College Theatre productions (mainstage or studio) as producer, director, designer, actor, technician, stage manager, or dramaturg.
+While work on the college productions is usually counted as part of the theatre faculty member's teaching load, these are public performances, and as such they include a professional component that extends beyond the typical classroom role of teacher.
+Work that is formally reviewed by an external peer respondent will be given more weight in the consideration of tenure and promotion.

+- Involvement in on-campus student theatre or film productions as an adviser, consultant, or coach in the candidate's area of expertise.

+2) Artistic Performance and Production (off-campus venues)

+- Involvement in off-campus theatrical or film productions as professional director, producer, designer, actor, technician, choreographer, dramaturg or stage manager.
+Qualifying productions can be presented in a variety of venues including regional theatre, community theatre, or academic theatre at other institutions.

+- Involvement in off-campus theatre or film productions as an adviser, consultant, or coach in the candidate's area of expertise.

+3) Writing and Research

+- Academic texts, books, or chapters of books. - Articles published in journals. - Original films, screenplays, plays, or performance pieces. - Translations or adaptations of plays/films. - Book or performance reviews published in theatre or film journals. - Editing or refereeing for scholarly publications. - Research and writing related to the scholarship of teaching and learning.

-- Research and writing related to the scholarship of teaching and learning. - 4) Involvement in Professional Organizations: - Offices held in national and/or regional organizations. - Chairing at national and/or regional conferences. - Presenting at national and/or regional conferences. - Responding at national and/or regional conferences. - Attending national and/or regional conferences - Membership in professional organizations. - 5) Speaking and Consulting: - Oral presentations at scholarly meetings at the local, regional, national, or international level. - Adjudication or evaluation of productions at other academic institutions. - Conducting workshops or master classes at off campus venues. - Invited oral presentations at community meetings or events.
+- 4) Involvement in Professional Organizations - Offices held in national and/or regional organizations. - Chairing at national and/or regional conferences. - Presenting at national and/or regional conferences. - Responding at national and/or regional conferences. - Attending national and/or regional conferences. - Membership in professional organizations.

-Service:
+5) Speaking and Consulting

+- Oral presentations at scholarly meetings at the local, regional, national, or international level.

+- Adjudication or evaluation of productions at other academic institutions. - Conducting workshops or master classes at off campus venues. - Invited oral presentations at community meetings or events.

+Service

-The Department of Theatre Arts recognizes the importance of service as an important part of each full-time faculty member's responsibility.
-While some departments only require service to the department and college with community service being optional, the very public nature of our work as theatre artists and scholars necessitates some degree of commitment to the greater Quad-City community.
+The Department of Theatre and Film recognizes the importance of service as an important part of each full-time faculty member's responsibility.
+While some departments only require service to the department and college with community service being optional, the very public nature of our work as artists and scholars necessitates some degree of commitment to the greater regional community.
 When being considered for tenure and promotion at Augustana each candidate must present evidence of service in all three realms.